-• Central to the development of our local strategy is to listen, learn, and capture the views of local people who have lived experience of autism as well as their family members and carers from across Barnsley and additionally from the professionals and organisations who provide support services for children, young people and adults with autism along with their families to shape this as well and the accompanying action plan that will be developed to run alongside this.
+• Central to the development of our local strategy has been to listen, learn, and capture the views of local people who have lived experience of autism as well as their family members and carers from across Barnsley and additionally from the professionals and organisations who provide support services for children, young people and adults with autism along with their families to shape this as well and the accompanying action plan that will be developed to run alongside this.

 First Phase Involvement Summary Feedback – 2023/24